LuisMPS/build-ui/website/docs/api/hooks/use-editor.md

 The **event** property refers to the event that triggered the handleDrop function.

-The **transfer** property refers to the node that is being dragged.
+The **transfer** property refers to the root node of the tree that is being dragged.
 Its properties are id, type, props, childIds, parentId.
-See [Node](/docs/api/utility/structures/#definitions) for more information
+See [Node, Tree](/docs/api/utility/structures/#definitions) for more information

 The **meta** property refers to the object passed to the [triggerDragStart](/docs/api/hooks/use-editor/#return-value) function (if any), with an additional *create* Boolean property that determines whether the drop created a new node or the node was only moved.